 The western trend had an effect on blouses as well as men’s workwear shirting.
 They took cotton gingham checks, plaid, windowpane or a solid color with a button down shirt front, classic point collar, and single chest pocket, and remade them in women’s sizes.
 Teenagers preferred to borrow Dad’s or Brother’s shirts, which were looser and longer.

-Short sleeved versions of the casual shirt looked like a compromise between a blouse and men’s shirt.
+Short sleeved 1940s shirts looked like a compromise between a blouse and men’s shirt.
 Fold out collars, button down front, single chest pocket, and elbow length sleeves with a faux cuff.
-White made them look blouse-y, while patterns gave them a workwear vibe.
+White made them look blouse-y, while patterns gave them a workwear and casual vibe.

 Midriff tops, as they were usually called, looked like mini peasant tops, cap sleeve blouses, and button up cotton shirts.
 The styles were endless — as long as they showed off some skin!